Home » Finance » Grants & bursaries

 Grants and bursaries are available for students who need financial assistance.
 Below are some of the organisations which hand out bursaries.
 Contact details (and, in some cases, application forms) are available on their websites.

-EMI Music Sound Foundation is an independent music education charity, established in 1997 to celebrate the centenary of EMI Records and to improve young peoples' access to music education in the UK & Ireland.
-They provide bursaries for the purchase or upgrade of instruments and music making equipment.
+Universal Music UK Sound Foundation is an independent music education charity, established in 1997 to celebrate the centenary of EMI Records and now generously supported by Universal Music.
+The Foundation’s aim is to improve access to music education in the UK & Ireland.

 The Dorothy Grinstead Memorial Fund (now called "The Grinstead Fund") was set up to help young musicians on their way.
 It exists to make grants for this sort of expense.
 You must have some sort of connection with Croydon through education, work, family or training to qualify.